 We provide 24 hour a day protection.
 Officers patrol over 200 streets, multiple businesses, and many parks.
-Officers have over 20,000 contacts annually with individuals.
+Officers have over 8,000 calls for service annually.
 The department provides many community policing programs including; National Night Out, Bicycle Rodeo, Citizen's Academy, Shop with a Cop, Coffee with a Cop and White Collar Crime Symposiums.

 2018 Annual Report

-Spending on Police Services According to 2016 figures provided by the Wisconsin Taxpayer’s Alliance, Waunakee Police Department’s spending on police services was $172 per capita.
+Spending on Police Services According to 2018 figures provided by the Wisconsin Taxpayer’s Alliance, Waunakee Police Department’s spending on police services was $187 per capita.
 The average for similar sized communities in Wisconsin was $261.
-Waunakee's overall spending was 52% lower than the average.
+Waunakee's overall spending was approximately 30% lower than the average.

 Waunakee Police Department